 Eskinder Nega, a journalist and blogger based in Addis Ababa, was sentenced on July 13, 2012, to 18 years in prison for violating anti-terrorism laws after he criticized the government for arresting journalists and anti-government activists.
-He is currently being held at Kaliti Prison in Addis Ababa, where political prisoners are housed with criminals.
+He was jailed for almost seven years at Kaliti Prison in Addis Ababa, where political prisoners are housed with criminals and family visits are extremely limited, before being released on February 14, 2018 as part of a larger amnesty of political prisoners.

 On May 1, 2012, PEN honored Eskinder with the PEN/Barbara Goldsmith Freedom to Write Award, recognizing his struggle in the face of adversity for the right to freedom of expression.
 On May 18, 2017, he received the International Press Institute (IPI)’s 69th World Press Freedom Hero award.

-Eskinder Nega’s trial for charges under the 2009 Anti-Terrorism Proclamation, which covers the “planning, preparation, conspiracy, incitement, and attempt” of terrorist acts, began on March 6, 2012.
-The prosecution’s evidence against Eskinder and the 23 other defendants consisted of nearly inaudible recordings of telephone conversations and other comments and video of a town hall meeting in which Eskinder discusses the differences between Arab countries and Ethiopia.
-Eskinder took the stand on March 28, 2012, and denied all the charges against him, saying he never conspired to overthrow the government through violence and admitting only to reporting on the Arab Spring and speculating on whether a similar movement would take place in Ethiopia.
-Eskinder’s wife, fellow journalist Serkalem Fasil, maintained that Eskinder is “a journalist, not a member of a political party.”
+March 2012: Eskinder Nega’s trial for charges under the 2009 Anti-Terrorism Proclamation, which covers the “planning, preparation, conspiracy, incitement, and attempt” of terrorist acts, began.
+The prosecution’s evidence against Eskinder and the 23 other defendants consists of nearly inaudible recordings of telephone conversations and other comments and video of a town hall meeting in which Eskinder discusses the differences between Arab countries and Ethiopia.
+Eskinder takes the stand on March 28, and denies all the charges against him, saying he never conspired to overthrow the government through violence.
+He admits only to reporting on the Arab Spring and speculating on whether a similar movement would take place in Ethiopia.
+Eskinder’s wife, fellow journalist Serkalem Fasil, maintains that Eskinder is “a journalist, not a member of a political party.”

-Ethiopia’s 2009 anti-terrorism law, which criminalizes any reporting deemed to “encourage” or “provide moral support” to groups and causes the government considers to be “terrorist,” has been widely criticized both for its vague terms and for its application, and has been used to imprison a number of leading journalists.
+Ethiopia’s 2009 anti-terrorism law, which criminalizes any reporting deemed to “encourage” or “provide moral support” to groups and causes the government considers to be “terrorist,” has been widely criticized both for its vague terms and for its application, and has been used to imprison a number of leading journalists and bloggers.

 Letter from Ethiopia’s Gulag